Pricing

 Liquidity providers

-A forex liquidity provider (LP) is an individual or institution that facilitates liquidity in the foreign exchange market by offering to buy or sell financial instruments, including currency pairs, at competitive prices.
-LPs are crucial players in the forex market as they ensure enough buyers and sellers and allow for smooth and efficient trading.
+A forex liquidity provider (LP) is an individual or institution that facilitates liquidity in the foreign exchange market by offering to buy or sell financial instruments, including currency pairs, at competitive prices, enabling market participants to efficiently exchange currencies.
+LPs are crucial players in the forex market, as they ensure sufficient liquidity and enable smooth, efficient trading.
 LPs often act as market makers, standing ready to buy or sell a specific currency pair at any given time, providing continuous liquidity to the market.

 What is the role of forex brokers in the market?

-Forex brokers are crucial in facilitating trading activities within the foreign exchange market.
+Forex brokers are crucial to facilitating trading in the foreign exchange market.
 As intermediaries between individual traders and the forex market, brokers provide the necessary platform, tools, and services to enable traders to buy, sell, and speculate on various currency pairs.

 Here are the critical roles of forex brokers in the market: